baaam24/gellrich_scripts/README.md

 Feel free to check the **** out of them and report errors, criticism and suggestions to Tizian and/or Max

-For getting the scripts to work on the different clusters please read INTRODUCTION.pdf
+For getting the scripts to work on the different clusters please read INTRODUCTION.docx

 Overview: